Bemgba/Real_Time_Messaging_APP/README.md

 # Real_Time_Messaging_APP
-Real time Messaging Application built with php and Laravel. did not anyother technology for real time data exchange. its for small and medium scale organisation for internal communication and file sharing.
+Real time Messaging Application built with php and Laravel. did not use any other technology for real time data exchange. its for small and medium scale organisation for internal communication and file sharing.
 Add new User is for admin , block and unblock existing users, give and remove admin user permisions Sending and receiving messages in real time is most important feature.